TechDufus/techdufus.github.io/_setup/Hardware.md

 ### Microphone {#hardware-microphone}

-I just received the [Rode NT-USB+ Microphone] and I sure love it.
-I used to use the Blue Yeti Pro, but after a few years it lost it's luster, and for good reason.
+I just received the [Rode NT-USB+ Microphone](https://rode.com/en-us/microphones/usb/nt-usb-plus) and I sure love it.
+I used to use the [Logitech Yeti X](https://www.logitechg.com/en-us/products/streaming-gear/yeti-x-professional-microphone.988-000105.html), but after a few years it lost it's luster, and for good reason.

+The [Logitech Yeti X](https://www.logitechg.com/en-us/products/streaming-gear/yeti-x-professional-microphone.988-000105.html) requires the [Logitech G HUB](https://www.logitechg.com/en-us/innovation/g-hub.html) program running for anything magical to happen.
+All digital processing is done via the G HUB application.
+On top of this, there is no settings sync between computers, which means I've always had to install G HUB on each computer, tweak EVERY LITTLE SETTING to hopefully get things to match between computers.
+It was just a hastle...

+With the [Rode NT-USB+ Microphone](https://rode.com/en-us/microphones/usb/nt-usb-plus), ALL processing happens within the mic.
+That means I have all my mic settings and functions no matter what device I plug it into, and does not require a running program on the computer either.

 ### Keyboard {#hardware-keyboard}